 This section draws together all of his major sculptures and provides detailed analysis of each, serving as an excellent reference to the most important medium in which Michelangelo was involved.
 Sculptor Michelangelo showed ability in this medium from a young age, with Pieta and David being amongst his earliest works.
 This artist would see a connection between the human form and the soul, carefully studying human anatomy throughout his long, distinguished life.
 This knowledge would then bring his sculptures to life in a way not seen before at this stage of the Renaissance.
 There are around 900 study sketches still in existence which underline the lengths that Michelangelo would go to exploring how his finished sculptures might look, even before he commenced the piece.

 Michelangelo was such a master of the Italian Renaissance that he is renowned as a painter, sculptor and architect.
 He regarded himself first and foremost as a sculptor though, and with David and Pieta amongst his sculptural masterpieces it is easy to understand why.
 It is extraordinary that even today, many centuries later, he is still regarded as one of the true Renaissance masters and amongst the top ten artists of all time, even though so many other great names have appeared in the years since.
 It is hard to see that changing anytime soon and the frequent exhibitions and publications around his life and work will help to keep it that way.
 With most of his works in major public collections, we are also able to see most of them too.

 The Philosophy of Michelangelo the Sculptor

 Michelangelo saw sculpture as the art of taking away from something rather than adding to it (as painting adds to a blank canvas) - in essence he was trying to bring into existence the form beneath the stone block in front of him.
 To do this he produced detailed sketches, but his own spiritual passion within him and his own desire to bring to life the beauty of marble were the driving forces of his talent.
 There are interesting parallels between the two which could explain his desire for both.
 The divine eternal life that he sought on earth was created most closely on the eternal marble that he carved.

 Early Sculptural Work

 Michelangelo was introduced to sculpture whilst studying in the household of the Medici.
 He began to work almost immediately, producing the 'Madonna of the Steps' between 1490-1492 and 'Battle of the Centaurs' between 1491-1492.
 These early works - Michelangelo was aged around 15 in 1490 - are indicative of his promise and talent.
 The Madonna of the Steps is a shallow relief and is his earliest known sculptural work.
 It is in part a homage to similar work by Donatello, but it showcases Michelangelo's early talent.

 The carving is detailed and delicate, depicting Mary as a loving a protective mother.
-Battle of the Centaurs' was not subject matter of Michelangelo's choosing, but it showcases his ingenuity and innovation as an artist.
+Battle of the Centaurs was not subject matter of Michelangelo's choosing, but it showcases his ingenuity and innovation as an artist.
 Here he ignored the practice of the day, instead working multi-dimensionally.
 It remains unfinished, yet Michelangelo considered it the best of his early works and a keen reminder of why he needed to concentrate on sculpture.

 Masterworks: David and Pieta

 Michelangelo's prodigious talent was evidenced at a young age, so it is no surprise that during his twenties he produced two of the sculptures for which he is most famous: 'Pieta' and 'David'.
 'Pieta' was completed in 1499 and was immediately hailed as a masterpiece.
 The life and emotion that Michelangelo had proved himself capable of bringing to an empty block of stone was clear in the face of the grieving mother holding up her dead son.
 Pieta established his reputation and as a result he was offered more commissions.
 One of these was the completion of a project to depict David as a metaphor for Florentine freedom.

 The result immediately solidified his reputation as a sculptor of skill and technical perfection.
 David also represents Michelangelo's skill at dealing with the male figure.
-He did this many times in his work, from 'Bacchus' (1496-97) to 'The Captives Series' and beyond, Michelangelo brought to life men who were sturdy and muscular, imbibed with energy and dynamism.
+He did this many times in his work, from Bacchus (1496-97) to The Captives Series and beyond, Michelangelo brought to life men who were sturdy and muscular, imbibed with energy and dynamism.
 His work was classically inspired, but Michelangelo made it multidimensional, meaning that it could (and should) be viewed from any angle.

 Michelangelo: Later Years

-In later years Michelangelo undertook many 'Pieta' which (like the 1498-99 one) depicted the dead Christ in the arms of the Virgin Mary.
+In later years Michelangelo undertook many Pieta which (like the 1498-99 one) depicted the dead Christ in the arms of the Virgin Mary.
 These are in essence an examination of mortality and explore the sculptor's own reflections on the subject.
 Most interesting is Pieta Firenze or The Deposition (1550-1561).
 This depicts Michelangelo himself as Nicodemus, lifting Jesus into the arms of Mary Magdalene and the Virgin Mary.

 This is fascinating on two levels.
 First of all there is the message of the artist as a participant in the suffering of the Christ and acting as a conduit between the divine and the mortal.
 Secondly there is the process that it represents.
 As he got older Michelangelo became more of a perfectionist, and this pieta is more than unfinished- Michelangelo smashed the work in part due to being unable to sculpt exactly as he wanted to.